domRiddle/ASF/Configuration.md

 ---

-`MatchableTypes` - `HashSet<byte>` type with default value of `5` Steam item types.
+`MatchableTypes` - `ImmutableHashSet<byte>` type with default value of `5` Steam item types.
 This property defines which Steam item types are permitted to be matched when `SteamTradeMatcher` option in `TradingPreferences` is enabled.
 Types are defined as below:

 Value | Name | Description
 --- | --- | ---